Thomas Ian Griffith: Theater and soap operas (1980–1987)

-In the summer of 1980, between his sophomore and junior year at College of the Holy Cross, Griffith made his Broadway debut when he replaced featured player Tom Cashin in the musical The Best Little Whorehouse in Texas, under the direction of Peter Masterson and Tommy Tune at the 46th Street Theatre.
+In the summer of 1980, between his sophomore and junior year at the College of the Holy Cross, Griffith made his Broadway debut when he replaced featured player Tom Cashin in the musical The Best Little Whorehouse in Texas, under the direction of Peter Masterson and Tommy Tune at the 46th Street Theatre.
 In a 1984 interview with the Los Angeles Times, the actor confided that Tune (for whom he audition) hired him more for his physique and dancing skills than his acting abilities.
 He later told The Star-Ledger in 1992, "They noticed 'Celtic step dancing' on my resume, and I was asked if I could demonstrate.
 So I cranked out a little step.
 They loved it."
 Griffith performed various roles in the play, including a stage manager, a cameraman, and a football player named Aggie #12 who does a specialty tap-dance.
 He remained with the play for about a year.
 Having a steady role in the play allowed the actor to move from Yonkers into an apartment in Manhattan, and he transferred to New York University, which he attended during the day.
 He also studied the Michael Chekhov acting technique in New York City during this time.

 The next year, he landed another role in the Broadway sports musical The First, which dramatized events from the life of Jackie Robinson, the first African-American to play Major League Baseball.
-In that play, which ran from October 19 to December 12, 1981, under the direction of Martin Charnin at the Martin Beck Theatre, Griffith also played various parts (including Thurman the Brooklyn Eagle photographer, a passenger, a Brooklyn Dodgers rookie, and a Pittsburg Pirates player).
+In that play, which ran from October 19 to December 12, 1981, under the direction of Martin Charnin at the Martin Beck Theatre, Griffith also played various parts (including Thurman the Brooklyn Eagle photographer, a passenger, a Brooklyn Dodgers rookie, and a Pittsburgh Pirates player).
 He also appeared in off-Broadway productions.